-In order to study these problems, in this paper we add prices to our nets, similarly as done for the (untimed) priced Petri nets in [11].
+In order to model situations like this, in this paper we add prices to our nets, similarly as done for the (untimed) priced Petri nets in [5] or for causal nets in [14, 15].
 We consider different types of prices, modeled as tuples of integers or naturals.
-More precisely, we add firing costs to transitions, and more importantly, storage costs to places.
-Then, the price of firing a transition is computed as the cost of its firing plus the cost of storing all the tokens in the net while the transition is fired.
+More precisely, we add firing costs to transitions and storage costs to places.
+Then, the price of firing a transition is computed as the cost of its firing plus the cost of storing all the tokens in the net when the transition is fired.
 The price of a run is defined as the sum of the prices of the firings of its transitions.
 Then, we say that a workflow net is price-safe if the price of each of its runs stays under a given threshold.
 When costs are integers, we prove that price-safety is undecidable, so that in the rest of the paper we restrict ourselves to non-negative costs.